-This project provides a full body model (MASI) for the analysis of cervical spine loading during a various set of activities.
-The MASI is an in silico representation of a healthy subject and includes:
+1) MASI: full body model for the analysis of cervical spine loading during a various set of activities.
+The MASI is an in-silico representation of a healthy subject, and includes:

-i) a custom joint that allows scapula and clavicle coupled motion with respect to humeral elevation;
+a) a custom joint that allows scapula and clavicle coupled motion with respect to humeral elevation;

-ii) full body inertial parameters for dynamic analyses;
+b) full body inertial parameters for dynamic analyses;

 Provides the MASI and Rugby Model (.osim) file that can be used in OpenSim.See all Downloads

 The project owner recommends the following other projects: